sqlxpert/lights-off-aws/README.md

 * Do not allow a role that can create backups (or, in this case, set tags to prompt backup creation) to delete backups as well.

-* Note these AWS security gaps:
+* Note these limitations of AWS:

-  * Authority to create an EC2 instance image includes authority to reboot.
+  * Authority to create an image includes authority to reboot an EC2 instance.
     (Explicitly denying the reboot privilege does not help.)
-A harmless privilege, taking a backup, is married with a risky one, rebooting.
+A harmless privilege is married with a potentially disruptive one.

-  * In RDS, permission to add a specific tag also includes permission to add _any other_ tags in the same API call!
+  * In RDS, permission to add a specific tag also includes permission to add _any other_ tags in the same API call.

 ## Advanced Installation